zzz0906/LeetCode/2021_April/Readme.md

 Used a stack and we can ensure the next element must be a integer.

 AC!
 I use deque instead this time.
 Be careful with the front().
 If we use front we must determine whether it's empty or not!

+## Partition List

+partition it such that all nodes less than x come before nodes greater than or equal to x.

+Just iterate all elements in the nodeslist and and put all nodes bigger than x to a new node list.

+AC...

+But I guess the problem want us to modify the original list not add new linked list?
+Whatever, even though it need use to modify the original list, it still need use new space to expand the bigger or smaller list.